-on Kerry Washington is no exception.
-Niani notes that this look can be done on all hair types using extensions that best match your own hair texture.
+on Kerry Washington are no exception.
+Niani notes that this look can be done on all hair types using extensions that best match your hair texture.
 "To achieve this classic look, braid or mold your short hair down using a gel (we love the Naturalicious Dramatic Definition Gel, $33)," she says.
-"Use braid extension hair to create braids, then pin them in place to secure the braid in a headband look and camouflage your own hair."
+"Use a braid extension hair to create braids, then pin them in place to secure the braid in a headband look and camouflage your hair."

 French Side Braid

 In the middle of growing out a pixie?
 Go for a loose French side braid, seen here on Shailene Woodley.
-It's equal parts boho and fresh, and instantly masks uneven hair growth.
+It's equal parts boho and fresh and instantly masks uneven hair growth.
 Niani notes that this works best on naturally straight, wavy, or blow-dried textured hair.
-And if you need to fake the volume, we love John Frieda's Luxurious Volume Thickening Mousse ($9).
+And if you need to fake the volume, we love John Frieda's Volume Lift Air-Whipped Foam Mousse ($8).